Nek/qljs-example/README.md

 # QLJS example client

 An example application for QLJS library.
-You will need a server-side app to run it.
+You will need a server-side app to view it.

 Server-side app:
 https://github.com/Nek/qljs-example-server

 ## Prerequisites

-You will need node v10 and npm installed.
+You will need npm 6.0.0 or above installed.

 ## Running